Kidney Cancer

 Nephrectomy — Removal of the Whole Kidney

 For larger tumors, your surgeon may recommend removing the entire cancerous kidney.
 This is known as a nephrectomy.
-UC San Diego Health System surgeons are experienced in performing minimally invasive and open nephrectomies.
+UC San Diego Health surgeons are experienced in performing minimally invasive and open nephrectomies.

 Types of Nephrectomy

-• Laparoscopic nephrectomy: The procedure has well-documented benefits for faster recovery with less pain
+• Laparoscopic nephrectomy: The procedure has well-documented benefits for faster recovery with less pain.

 • Single-incision laparoscopic nephrectomy: UC San Diego Health was one of the first centers in the world to develop this procedure.
 The procedure is also associated with faster recovery and less pain.

-• Open nephrectomy: UC San Diego Health System surgeons are experienced in performing open nephrectomies for high-risk patients with complex conditions.
+• Open nephrectomy: UC San Diego Health surgeons are experienced in performing open nephrectomies for high-risk patients with complex conditions.

 Scarless Surgeries